-The scores (means) on the PRO-SDLS are within the moderate to high range for each of the four factors with the self-efficacy factor receiving the highest overall scores for both sections.
-Table 4 indicates how each of the factors were characterized as high, medium, or low and the associated mean scores for each section based upon this assumption.
-The beginning section had high scores in the areas of initiative and self-efficacy, and moderate scores for control.
-The only score that was lower for the beginning section than the intermediate section was motivation.
-There were no scores that stand out as high for the intermediate section and there can be no judgments made about each of the following two components; teaching learning transaction and the learning characteristics.
+The scores (means) on the PRO-SDLS are within the moderate to high range for each of the four factors with self-efficacy receiving the highest overall scores for both courses.
+Table 4 indicates how each of the factors were characterized as high, medium, or low and the associated mean scores for each course based upon this assumption.
+The cop2510 course had high scores for initiative and self-efficacy, and moderate scores for control.
+The only score that was lower for cop2510 than cop3515 was motivation.
+There were no scores that stand out as high for cop3515 and there can be no judgments made about each of the following two components; teaching learning transaction and the learning characteristics.

-Several factors need to be taken into consideration when interpreting the scores results in both sections.
-Firstly, the beginning section is a first programming course for most of the enrolled students.
+Several factors need to be taken into consideration when interpreting the scores results in both courses.
+Firstly, cop2510 is a first programming course for most of the enrolled students.
 As such, its student population comprises individuals who will realize they are not interested in (or don't have an intellectual affinity with) programming.
 This course also generally includes students from engineering, information technology, computer science and computer engineering, thus providing for a variety of perspective on the usefulness of programming for the student's future career.
-In such a context, the fact that students indicated that the course's pedagogies resulted in a high self efficacy with respect to programming and a high initiative, is extremely rewarding and indicate that the teaching methods employed might also have benefits in terms of motivating first-time programmers to overcome their learning barriers with a new discipline.
-Given the nation-wide enrollment decreases in computing disciplines, we think that these methods should be further studied form this perspective.
-It would be particularly interesting to compare our approaches to other pedagogies currently used to attract students in introductory computing courses but which often rely heavily on multi-media and three dimensional interactive environment.
-While extremely motivating, such methods often depict a picture of the computing discipline which higher-level courses, bound to present more technical and difficult aspects, might not be able to sustain thus favoring the attraction of students to the discipline vs. their long term retention.
+In such a context, the fact that students indicated that the course's pedagogies resulted in a high self-efficacy with respect to programming and a high initiative, is extremely rewarding and indicate that the teaching methods employed might also have benefits in terms of motivating first-time programmers to overcome their learning barriers with a new discipline.
+Given the nation-wide enrollment decreases in computing disciplines, we think that these methods should be further studied from this perspective.
+It would be particularly interesting to compare our approaches to other pedagogies currently used to attract students in introductory computing courses but which often rely heavily on multi-media and three dimensional interactive environments.
+While extremely motivating, such methods often depict a picture of the computing discipline which higher-level courses, bound to present more technical and difficult aspects, might not be able to sustain.
+This might results in attraction vs. long term retention.

-Secondly, it might be expected that students enrolled in the intermediate section will have already had opportunities to mature their learning strategies.
-As such, their perception of the benefits of the instructional methods we used might not be as enthusiastic due to the fact they might consider these learning routines as "common sense" rather than feel they are something new that might benefit them.
-Thirdly, the intermediate section comprised only information technology majors while, as discussed above, the beginning section was more heterogeneous.
+Secondly, it might be expected that students enrolled in cop3515 will have already had opportunities to mature their learning strategies.
+As such, their perception of the benefits of the instructional methods used might not be as enthusiastic in so far that they might consider these learning routines as "common sense" rather than feel they are something new and beneficial.

+Thirdly, cop3515 comprised only information technology majors while, as discussed above, cop2510 was more heterogeneous.
 It is not impossible that the observed differences might be indicators of significant differences in the student populations which have not been captured by our current instrument.
-The next measures will include basic demographic information as well as data regarding the student's majors as well as their curricular and extra-curricular workloads during the semester they are taking our courses.
+The next measures will include basic demographic information as well as data regarding the student's majors as well as their curricular and extra-curricular workloads during the semester.
 Many IT students have significantly different age and occupational profiles which might explain differences in their learner profiles.
 Full time workers, in particular, might be under constraints which prevent them from participating to the learning activities which therefore might not appear as useful as they could to them.